zoolanders/documentation/src/pages/essentials-for-yoothemepro/dynamic/field-sources.md

 ## Dynamic Options

-Above each element field a **Dynamic** button will appear allowing to map a dynamic content wheter the element has set a source in the **Advanced Tab** or not.
+Above each element field a **Dynamic** button will appear allowing to map a dynamic content Whether the element has set a source in the **Advanced Tab** or not.
 The **Dynamic Options** will vary, however, depending on the element, the parent element and global queries configuration.

 {% image %}
 ![Field Dynamic Options](/assets/ytp/dynamic/field-dynamic-options.webp)